troyhacks/MoonLight/docs/gettingstarted/hardware.md

 # Hardware

-To get started the minimal you need is an esp32-device connected via USB to your computer and a LED-strip or panel connected via 3 wires to the vcc, ground and a supported gpio pin of the esp32 (e.g. Pin 2).
+To get started the minimal you need is an esp32-device connected via USB to your computer and a LED-strip or panel connected via 3 wires to the vcc, ground and a supported GPIO pin of the esp32 (e.g. Pin 2).
 An ESP32-S3 is preferred as it has more memory to support large setups and Live Scripts.

 !!! info "ESP32-D0"